 You can also use the vinaigrette to flavor cooked vegetables!
 It would be particularly delicious on roasted carrots or grilled zucchini.

-How can I vary the recipe?
+How can I vary this lemon herb dressing?

-The best way to vary this lemon vinaigrette recipe is to switch up the herbs!
+The best way to vary this lemon dressing recipe is to switch up the herbs!
 Fresh dill would be so flavorful and rosemary or tarragon would be lovely as well.
 You really can't go wrong!

 You could also add a touch of dijon if you want a little more bite to the vinaigrette or some black pepper for a bit of spice.

 The honey is totally optional, so add more or less to suit your taste.
 Or, try pure maple syrup instead for a slightly different flavor.

 Is it worth it to make homemade salad dressing?